 You are at risk of getting chickenpox if you are exposed to the chickenpox virus and have never had chickenpox or haven’t had the chickenpox vaccine.
 In New Zealand, about 90% of people who are not vaccinated get chickenpox when they are children.
 If one child in your family gets chickenpox, it is very likely that other children (or anyone in your household who hasn’t had it before) will get it also.

 What are the symptoms of chickenpox?

 It takes 2 to 3 weeks for symptoms to appear after infection with the virus.
-At first, a person with chickenpox may have cold-like symptoms, mild headache and a moderate fever.
+At first, a person with chickenpox may have a sore throat, headache and a fever.

-A few days later, a red and pimply rash follows:
+A few days later, a red rash will appear:

-- The rash normally starts on the face and scalp, and later spreads to other parts of the body – including on the eyelids, the mouth, up the nose and in the genital region.
+- The rash normally starts on your face and scalp and spreads to other parts of your body.
+It may also cover your eyelids and mouth, and be up your nose and in your genital area.

-- The rash continues to spread for 3 or 4 days.
+- The rash spreads for 3 or 4 days.

-- A few hours after each 'pimple' develops, it turns into clear-fluid-filled, blister-like sore.
+- A few hours after each spot appears, it turns into a clear-fluid-filled, blister-like sore.

 - After a day or so, the blisters burst, releasing the virus-containing fluid.